 Always email a thank you after every job interview

-Never underestimate how important thank you letters are to the impression you make on the company in your job interview process.
+Never underestimate how much thank you notes will help you in your job interview process.

-I continue to be surprised by how many job seekers skip this step.
-But believe me, hiring managers notice if you don't send one.
+Some job seekers skip this step...but believe me, hiring managers notice if you don't send one.
 Not sending a thank you note makes you look like you don't care about getting that job.

-It's not just a manners thing...although they matter a lot.
-In a contest between two equally qualified people, the one with the nice manners seems like a much more pleasant person to work with for the next few years.
+It's not just a manners thing...although manners matter a lot.
+In a straight contest between two equally qualified people, the one with the nice manners will be more appealing.
+They'll seem like a much more pleasant person to work with.

-Thank you letters serve several purposes for you besides politeness:
+Thank you letters serve a couple of purposes for you besides politeness:

 - They show your ability to take in information (the interview) and provide feedback or new ideas about whatever problem or issue the company faces (why they need you).
 For example: “I thought about your concerns about how to handle xyz delivery issues, when I was a product manager at ABC corporation, we used………”

-And always make sure your thank you note is sent as a thank you email.
+(3) Send an email, not a handwritten note.
 Handwritten thank-yous are nice, but e-mails are fast.
 Hiring decisions can be made quickly, and you don't want to miss your chance to influence it.